TIY-Austin-Front-End-Engineering/Final-Project-Planning/README.md

 	* Sketch out which pages will link to other pages with arrows.
 	* Digitize these and include them in your repo with links in the README.
 * A link to a trello board with a complete list of user stories for your app with estimates
+	* User stories should start with: "As a <type of user> I want ..."
+	* Inside of each user story create a checklist of all of the things you will need to do to complete that user story including things like testing and deploying.
 	* Estimates should be either 0.5 days, 1 day or 3 days. **Anything greater than 3 days should be broken out into multiple smaller user stories.**
 	* Add my trello account as a user on your trello board.
 My username is **aaron_larner**.
 	* Link to your trello board in your README.